shmorri/docs-casa-prod/3.1.4/source/developer/ldap-data.md

 ## Know your LDAP

 It is important to get some acquaintance with the structure of the directory.
-One you connect you will see two branches, `ou=applicances` and `o=...`.
+One you connect you will see two branches, `ou=appliances` and `o=...`.
 The former contains mostly configuration of the server itself, the latter holds more interesting stuff for developers such as:
 - Users and groups data
 - OpenID clients and scopes
 - Custom scripts